DenizOrsel/Workbench/README.md

 - Equipped with a `/login` route featuring a simple UI to login via the Nfield API.
 - Includes a protected `/dashboard` route where users are redirected upon successful login attempt.
 - Implements route protection using Next.js middleware.
-- Automatically refreshes the token every 10 minutes after a user logs in.
+- Automatically refreshes tokens every 10 minutes after a user logs in.
 - Supports Light/Dark Mode for better user experience.

+> [!TIP]
+> Token refresh is only executed under /dashboard route and in its subordinates.
+If you wish to change or activate the behavior on a different route ensure the refreshtoken component is added to its layout.

 ## Getting Started